Judge: Synagogue massacre suspect can face death penalty

 Republican President Donald Trump, who was in office at the time, declared the killer should “suffer the ultimate price” and that the death penalty should be brought back “into vogue.”
 Federal executions resumed during Trump’s presidency after a 17-year hiatus, and 13 federal inmates were put to death during his last six months in office.

 Democrat Joe Biden indicated during the 2020 campaign he would work to end the federal death penalty, but critics say he has done nothing to make that happen.
-He has put in place a moratorium in order to study current policies and procedures.
-However, that has not prevented his federal prosecutors from pursuing a death sentence for Bowers.
+The Justice Department put in place a moratorium in order to study current policies and procedures.
+However, that has not prevented federal prosecutors from pursuing a death sentence for Bowers.